joseandreuu/aether-morphology-paper-public/README.md

 This will:
 	1. Create a local Python environment
 	2. Download the required intermediate artifacts (if you have access)
-	3. Regenerate Fig1–Fig6 from scratch
+	3. Regenerate Fig1–Fig6 from the committed tables

 ⸻